 Client shall, without delay, correct, add, or delete the Personal Information in its possession in accordance with the instructions of Career-tasu if Career-tasu so requests.
 In addition, Client shall, without delay, suspend the use of the Personal Information in accordance with the instructions of Career-tasu if Career-tasu so requests.

-Client shall destroy or delete confidential information materials and the like containing all or part of the Personal Information after completing its recruitment activities.
-However, this provision shall not apply if the consent of the person in question is obtained to retain such materials.
+Client shall destroy or delete confidential information materials containing all or part of the Personal Information after completing its recruitment activities.
+However, this provision shall not apply if the consent of the person in question is obtained for Client to retain such materials.

 1. Career-tasu shall internally strictly maintain and manage the registered Personal Information (including the company name, department, name, contact address, phone number, and e-mail address) of person in charge at Client, and may not provide or subcontract the handling of such Personal Information to a third party without the prior consent of the person in question.
 Career-tasu shall use such Personal Information only for its purposes of use as specified below and may not use the Personal Information for any other purpose without the prior consent of the person in question.
 While registration is optional, if Client does not enter the items necessary for such registration, Client may not be able to receive CFN-related services.

-(1) Provision of information on maintenance, etc. of CFN-related services;
+(1) Providing information on maintenance or other operational matters of CFN-related services;

-(2) Provision of notice of the goods and services of Career-tasu;
+(2) Providing notice of goods and services of Career-tasu;

 (3) Requests for questionnaire surveys; and